mpcsb/testing_branch/_posts/2021-04-03-Extending_python_with_go.md

 This post is about extending python code with Go.
 Python's ecosystem typically contains a great deal of what is needed, but for the cases when it doesn't or when some bespoke development is justified, Go might be worth looking into.
 For one, the language is simple and the compiler forces whatever code you generate to maintain some readibility.
 After ad-hoc calls of Go code, structured calls of Go code, trying alternatives like [this](https://www.ardanlabs.com/blog/2020/07/extending-python-with-go.html) or [this](https://medium.com/@andreastagi/extending-python-with-go-part-1-6d0c8bb7dd56), it seems like it can be simpler or just a bit more automated.
-[GoPy](https://github.com/go-python/gopy) generates (and compiles) a CPython extension module from a go package.
-It is well maintained and has plenty of examples to learn from.
+Gopy generates (and compiles) a CPython extension module from a go package.
+It's well maintained for linux environments and has plenty of examples to learn from.
+Installing Go and Gopy is straighforward to install and instructions are provided in [Gopy's](https://github.com/go-python/gopy) repository.
 ---

-The first case, to illustrate the process and expose some of the pitfalls of Gopy, is going to be the implementation of a [vantage-point tree](https://en.wikipedia.org/wiki/Vantage-point_tree).
+To illustrate the process and expose the practical pitfalls of Gopy, let's start with an implementation of a vantage-point tree from the [gonum project](https://github.com/gonum/gonum/blob/master/spatial/vptree/vptree.go).

 First step: have Go code that you want to use in your python pipeline.
-This bit is taken from gonum's implementation and we're running one [example](https://github.com/gonum/gonum/blob/master/spatial/vptree/vptree_user_type_example_test.go) with minor changes to make it interactive over python's console.
+This bit is an example from gonum that should be simple to follow: essentially from a collection of places and given a specific address, determine which are whithin a certain distance and also to display the top 5 closest distances.

     package vptree